Bionif92/Cursos-de-Programacion/Javascript.md

 ```
 And the run: `npm run build`, you have files that are not optimized

-If you want to se if it work, use `serve` on terminal, you can see there is only one httpp
+If you want to se if it work, use `serve` on terminal, you can see there is only one http request

+We need to fix the route in which the program take the scripts:

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTUxOTQyNzEyMiw5NDEzMTkwNjAsLTIzOT
-gzODU4NSwtMTMxMDkxMDg0OSwtMzA0ODExNTY5XX0=
+eyJoaXN0b3J5IjpbLTIwMzY2NTIzNjksOTQxMzE5MDYwLC0yMz
+k4Mzg1ODUsLTEzMTA5MTA4NDksLTMwNDgxMTU2OV19
 -->